Tiny by mighty

 What are the benefits to researchers and managers?

-• All program data are accessible through the project website and Gulf of Alaska data portal for use by other scientists to better understand marine ecosystems and by natural resource managers to better understand the potential effects of management decisions, and
+- All program data are accessible through the project website and Gulf of Alaska data portal and DataONE for use by other scientists to better understand marine ecosystems and by natural resource managers to better understand the potential effects of management decisions, and